IBM/charts/GUIDELINES.md

 ## Document and follow principle of runtime least privilege

 Workloads must run with the least container privileges required.
 Workloads must also clearly publish the required privileges in the chart README.
 As of version 3.1.1, ICP supports pod security policies for pod isolation.
-You chart must declare the pod security policy with the least privileges required to support the workload.
+Your chart must declare the pod security policy with the least privileges required to support the workload.
 More information can be found in the Knowledge Center for [pod isolation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/user_management/iso_pod.html).
-A set of [pre-defined pod security policies](https://github.com/IBM/cloud-pak/tree/master/spec/security/psp) for Cloud Paks are created in ICP by default.
+A set of [pre-defined pod security policies](https://github.com/IBM/cloud-pak/tree/master/spec/security/psp) for helm charts are created in ICP by default.
 Even if the workload uses a pod security policy per-defined by ICP, the README must still clearly indicate which privileges are required.

 ## Clearly document required ICP user install privileges